cloudinary/js-url-gen/DOCS.README.md

     secure: true // force https, set to false to force http }
 });

-// Plug the image type into your instance cld.useImage(ImageTransformation);

 // Import the RotationModeAction import {mode} from '@cloudinary/base/actions/rotate';